Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-In this section, we present a series of numerical experiments to evaluate the proposed methodology and to compare its performance with the methods introduced in the previous section.
-However, the specification of the model parameters in Markov Random fields is a nontrivial operation, as they control for complex dependency structures and have a non linear relation with the normalizing constant.
-Instead, we adopt a data-driven approach in which the parameters are first estimated from the observed data and then treated as the true parameters to generate random data.
-We considered data collected from a study on sexual compulsivity and hypersexuality\footnote{data are available at \url{http://openpsychometrics.org/_rawdata/} and last updated on 16 July 2012}.
-This study used the Sexual Compulsivity Scale (SCS) \citet{Kalichman1995}, which was developed to evaluate tendencies related to hypersexuality.
-The data contains 3,376 observations and 13 variables, of which 10 variables (``Q1'' to ``Q10'') include questions related to descriptions of sexual behavior and are measured on a Likert scale (1=``Not at all like me'', 2=``Slightly like me'', 3=``Mainly like me'', 4=``Very much like me'').
-The remaining variables include the score (calculated as the sum of the answers to the 10 variables), the gender, and the age of the participants.
+We conduct a series of numerical experiments to evaluate the proposed methodology and to compare its performance with the methods introduced in the previous section.
+Because the specification of model parameters in discrete MRFs is a nontrivial operation---they govern complex dependency structures and have a nonlinear relation with the normalizing constant---we adopt a data-driven approach in which the parameters are first estimated from the observed data and then treated as the true parameters to generate random data.

+For this purpose, we use data collected from a study on sexual compulsivity and hypersexuality.\footnote{Data are available at \url{http://openpsychometrics.org/_rawdata/} and last updated on 16 July 2012} The study uses the Sexual Compulsivity Scale \citep[SCS;][]{Kalichman1995}, which was developed to assess tendencies related to hypersexuality.
+The data contain $3,376$ observations and ten ordinal variables measured on a four-point Likert scale.